HIOTio/HIOTProto/specification.md

 scripts which can provide additional functionality within a deployment.
 In our partial NodeJS implementation, handler files are JavaScript files which are Base64 encoded as part of Handler messages sent to specific devices.
-These handler files could also be executable files, byte-code or any other type of files capable of being executed on a device.
+These handler files could also be executable files, byte-code, Kura bundles or any other type of files capable of being executed on a device.

 ### Cloud-side